 Mr Michael DiRienzo

-Mr Michael DiRienzo is the Chief Executive of Hunter New England Health.
-He is responsible for all services across the district from small rural community health centres to major tertiary referral hospitals.
+Michael is the Chief Executive of Hunter New England Health and is responsible for all services across the district from small rural community health centres to major tertiary referral hospitals.

-Dr Belinda Guest
+Dr Belinda Jane Guest

 Dr Andrew Montague

 Andrew has a MBBS, BSc (Medicine), FRACGP, MHA, FRACMA and is currently the Chief Executive of Central Coast Local Health District.